East Tennessee’s very own pride and joy, Dolly Parton, has come a long way since her humble beginnings.

 In 1985, Parton, along with investors, opened Dollywood.
 The theme park, now home to fifty rides and has a sister waterpark, has become one of the South’s leading tourist attractions.
 In 2007, Parton opened her own record label, Dolly Records.
 Two years later, she wrote both the music and lyrics for the Broadway production of 9-5 which then later got her nominated for The Best Original Score Tony award.

-As of 2023, Parton has won thirteen ACMs, ten Grammys, and nine CMAs, and has been inducted into the Nashville Songwriters Hall of Fame, the Songwriters Hall of Fame, the Country Music Hall of Fame, and the Rock & Roll Hall of Fame.
+As of 2023, Parton has thirteen ACMs, ten Grammys, and nine CMAs, and is in the Nashville Songwriters Hall of Fame, the Songwriters Hall of Fame, the Country Music Hall of Fame, and the Rock & Roll Hall of Fame.

 Parton launched one of her biggest successes in 1995 with her Imagination Library, a program that gifts one book a month to a child between the ages of 0 and 5.
 What once was a way to give back to the children in her community has now expanded on a global scale.
 Today, her program spans five countries and gifts over one million free books each month to children around the world.

-*Dazzling Dolly Detail #2: According to the foundation’s website, Parton was inspired by her father’s inability to read and write when she started Imagination Library.
+*Dazzling Dolly Detail #2: According to the foundation’s website, Parton inspiration stemmed from her father’s inability to read and write when she started Imagination Library.

 For those who work in either of her theme parks, Dollywood & Dollywood Splash Country, Herschend Enterprises–who operates the park–offers to pay up to “100%” of tuition, fees, and books for employees who wish to seek higher education.